JAMESMTL/snippets/bnx2x/untangle/README-dkms.md

 <b>The sole objective of this post is to build the kernel with a working module.</b>
 <b>This WILL be preformed on the production host.</b>

-Step 1: Create the build machine.
-I used a 48GB VM for the build and I installed untangle using the iso found here: https://wiki.untangle.com/index.php/NG_Firewall_Downloads
+Step 1: Install Untangle.
+I installed untangle using the iso found here: https://wiki.untangle.com/index.php/NG_Firewall_Downloads

-Step 2: Run the setup wizard to set nics (disable automatic updates)
+Step 2: Configure Untangle

 Step 3: Enable ssh under CONFIG - NETWORK - ADVANCED - ACCESS RULES